 French Favorites: Diptyque Carrousel

-Diptyque, the chic Parisian candle and fragrance brand, has released its 2017 holiday candle carrousel and I am lucky to have gotten my hands on one.
+Since 2016, the chic Parisian candle and fragrance brand Diptyque has released a unique holiday candle carrousel each year — and I am lucky to have all three.
 Rarely has a decorative item made me so happy.

 In a holiday miracle, my husband went to the Nolita store in NYC and was able to procure the floor model carousel from a dream-fulfilling employee, who gave it to my husband for free (they aren’t allowed to sell floor models).
 My husband has a French charm that translates well in English apparently.
 I couldn’t believe my eyes when the duck carrousel was under the Christmas tree for me, and have been obsessed with it since.